 Napoleon revived the Roman tradition in France and had himself depicted with a laurel wreath in portraits and on coins:

 Jean-Auguste-Dominique Ingres, Napoleon I on his Imperial Throne (1806), Army Museum, Paris

 The wreath continues to appear worldwide on medals, badges, flags, diplomas and many other symbols of achievement.

-Initially, once laureates had finished their careers, they could retire and “rest on their laurels,” meaning they had earned their retirement and could be satisfied with a successful life.
+Initially, once laureates had finished their careers, they could retire and “rest on your laurels,” meaning they had earned their retirement and could be satisfied with a successful life.

 Later, however, the meaning of the phrase changed.
-“Resting on one’s laurels” now means being lazy after being successful once.
+To rest on your laurels now means being lazy after being successful once.

 Achieving a measure of success at anything is hard enough, but if you do, don’t rest on your laurels.
 There’s always more you can contribute.